-Start by having at least a proper company profile.
+Start by at least having a proper company profile.
 A sensibly written one that isn’t choked full of exaggerations and brags.
-Also prepare a standard list of your products and services.
-A functional one that you can update readily.
-If you want to bring it a step further, establish a schedule for churning out updated collateral.
-What you want to avoid is that horrid situation of you staring at a potential deal in the face, but unable to work for a deal because you have no means of introducing yourself.
-Avoid that by preparing beforehand.
+Also prepare a standard list of your products and services, a functional one that you can update readily.
+If you wish to take it a step further, establish a schedule for churning out updated collateral too.
+Overall, what you want to avoid is that horrid situation of you staring at a potential client in the face, but unable to establish business contact because you have no means of introducing your services.
+Avoid that by preparing meticulously beforehand.
 Be empowered by everything you can realistically generate before entering business.

 5. Staff Claims Procedure

-I pulled this out from (1) because of a strange experience I had in my company.
+I once had an unbelievable experience in my company.
 During an exit interview, a lady stated she's leaving because the company did not reimburse her taxi expenditures within twenty-four hours.
 Her expectation was to be immediately reimbursed in cash.

-I have also heard from friends about staff caught taking from the petty cash pot.
-When confronted, those staff claimed they thought it was the way to be reimbursed for company expenditures.
+I have also heard from other business owners of how staff was caught pilfering from the petty cash pot.
+When confronted, those staff claimed they thought it was the way to be reimbursed for minor company expenditures.

-People can be strange.
+To be it bluntly, people can be strange.
 They get weirder when money is involved.
-Having a proper staff claims procedure, with a form and the need for backing documents like receipts, saves you headaches in many ways.
+Having a proper staff claims procedure, with a form and the need for backing documents like receipts, saves you headaches in so many ways.
 It prevents skulduggery.
-It gives your staff peace of mind by assuring them you do not expect them to spend on behalf of the company.
-Most of all, it reinforces the impression that you are a "legit," professional setup.
+It also gives your staff peace of mind by assuring them you do not expect them to spend on behalf of the company.
+Most of all, it reinforces the impression that you are a "legit" operation, to cite street parlance.
 Such an impression is crucial for your overall growth.
-It is also a key to attracting high calibre staff.
+It is also key to retaining high calibre staff.

 6. Prepare Copies of Your Company Registration Documents

 In my country, the most basic of these is a standard computer printout.
-For other countries, it might get more complicated.
-But my guess is that it wouldn't be anything more than a stack of papers.
+For other countries, it might be more complicated, but my guess is that it wouldn't be anything more than a stack of papers.

 Why should you have this on hand?
 Because everybody would be asking for it at the beginning.
-Banks, government bodies, trade organisations, etc. They are especially crucial if you are applying for grants.
+Banks, government bodies, trade organisations, etc. They are especially crucial if you are applying for government grants.
 Again, the underlying purpose here is time management.
-These things aren't hard to get copies of, it just requires time.
-Sometimes, the process is also roundabout and lengthy.
+These things aren't hard to get copies of, the process just requires time.
+Sometimes, the process is also roundabout and tedious.
 Having spare copies of them around thus never hurts.
-That is, unless they cost massively to be duplicated.
+That is, unless they are expensive to duplicate.
 In which case, you can still prepare yourself by at least knowing the procedure to request for copies.

 One of the most exasperating reasons for missing a project is to not be able to find a supplier.
 Or not to be able to find a supplier in time.

 The short of it, you're not going to grow if you do not have repeat or recurring clients.
-You want to work towards that ideal of clients returning to you by themselves, without excessive persuasion.
-The key to this is to be regular.
-Maintain light but consistent contact.
-Over time, this adds to your image too; you're not that person who only calls when you badly need business, you are also a “friend.”
-Work out an easy, functional method for you to maintain consistent contact with your clients.
+You have to work towards that dream situation of clients returning to you by themselves, without excessive persuasion.
+The key to this is to be regular, to maintain light but consistent contact.
+Over time, such efforts add to your image too; you're not that person who only calls when you badly need business, you are also a “friend.”
+Work out an easy, functional method for you to maintain consistent contact.
 Something that wouldn't be too much of a hassle over time.
-Obviously, ensure that "consistent" doesn't evolve into being persistent.
-You don't want to be labelled a pest.
+Obviously, ensure that "consistent" doesn't slip into being persistent.
+You wouldn’t want to be labelled a pest.

 9. Compile Templates of Business Letters, Contracts, Employment Agreements, Etc

-Whatever the nature of your business, you would require all types of professional document.
-Some of these could be expensive, such as when you need a professional to draft them.
+Whatever the nature of your business, you would require all types of professional documents.
+Some of these could be expensive to produce.
+For example, those that require professionals to draft them.

 Thanks to the Internet, there are all sorts of free templates for you to download.
 A note here.
-Download, but have the sense to customise the templates.
-Ensure you fully understand the document you are using too.
-It is humiliating if your staff or supplier knows more about the document than you, and points out you are the one not reading the finer print.
-You could end up in legal trouble too.
+Download, but have the common sense to customise.
+Ensure you fully understand the document too before you go about brandishing it.
+It is humiliating if your staff or supplier knows more about the document, and bluntly points out you are the one not reading the finer print.
+You might end up in legal trouble too when that happens.
 Expensive legal trouble.

 Yes, you are ready to start a business.
 But are you ready to operate a business?
 To sustain a business?
 To grow a business?

-A stringent accounting/bookkeeping system, a perfect customer management software, all the documents and collateral you require prepared and waiting.
-But are YOU ready?
+A functional accounting/bookkeeping system, a perfect customer management software, all the documents and collateral you need prepared and waiting.
+But are you ready?
 Are you able to keep to your own systems?
 Your own schedules?
 Your own procedures?

 Are you able to make the sacrifices in family life, social life, health and leisure to give your startup the attention it requires?
 Are you ready for the phenomenal amount of work necessary to keep your startup afloat, and to eventually make it profitable?
 Most of all, do you have the resilience for downturns, which are inevitable?
 Can you weather failure, humiliation and abandonment, in the long route towards business success?